Tony Jacklin – Golfing Icon of His Time

-Jacklin won his first major Open Championship title in 1969 makinhimhe was the first British player to win the championship since 1951.
-Eighteen years later, Nick Faldo became the second English player to win the Open Champion.
+Jacklin won his first major Open Championship title in 1969 making him the first British player to win the championship since 1951.
+Eighteen years later, Nick Faldo became the second English player to win the Open Championship.

 In addition to winning his first major Open Championship, Jacklin won his second major title at the 1970 U.S. Open held at the Hazeltine National Golf Club.
 He was the first English player to win the U.S. Open in 50 years.

 Tony Jacklin was born in Scunthorpe, North Lincolnshire, England on July 7th 1944.
 His father, Arthur David Jacklin was a truck driver and his mother, Doris Lillian Jacklin was a factory worker.

 Jacklin went to Henderson Avenue Primary School.
 He developed an interest in golf when he was just nine years old and became a professional golfer in 1962 at the age of 17.

 In 1966, Jacklin tied the knot with Vivien Jacklin.
 They had 3 children.
 Sadly, Vivien died of a brain haemorrhage in 1988.